Introduction

 Authentication

-Every route under /runs, /evaluate, /data-collections, /dataset-types, and /datasets requires:
+Every route under /runs, /evaluate, /data-collections, /dataset-types, and /datasets, and /organizations requires:

 Authorization: Bearer <token>

-Operations that enqueue real model work generally check your credit balance before proceeding.
+Operations that enqueue real model work generally check your account balance before proceeding.
 That includes starting a dataset run, a custom run, and calling POST /evaluate.
-If you lack credits, the server responds with 402 Payment Required (see HTTP status codes and error responses).
+If your balance is insufficient, the server responds with 402 Payment Required (see HTTP status codes and error responses).
+Costs are tracked in USD — each evaluation records an evaluation_cost (the dollar amount charged for that evaluation).

 HTTP status codes and error responses